luiswirth/bsc-thesis/src/matter.typ

 === PETSc & SLEPc (solvers)

-Unfortunatly the rust sparse linear algebra ecosystem is rather immature.
+Unfortunately the rust sparse linear algebra ecosystem is rather immature.
 Only very few sparse solvers are available in Rust.
 For this reason we will be using one of the big `C/C++` sparse matrix libraries called PETSc.
 We will be using direct solvers.